-The library will not typically purchase a new print periodical subscription if it is available full-text in one of the databases to which the college subscribes or if it is available free on the Internet.
+The library will not typically purchase a new print periodical subscription if it is available full-text in one of the databases to which the university subscribes or if it is available free on the Internet.

 Print editions of magazines, newspapers, and journals are usually purchased only if the title is indexed in databases, is necessary for student research or teaching needs, is used regularly by multiple users, and is affordable.
 The number of users who could benefit from a title should also be a factor in its selection.
 Foreign language publications are purchased only to support language research for courses taught regularly.
 Contact the Director of the Library if you wish to order an item that falls into any of the above categories.

 The library encourages faculty and students to use PASCAL Delivers, interlibrary loan, and the local public library (which borrows from six other counties) for articles and books not available in the library’s print and electronic collections.

 Non-print materials requested by faculty are purchased only to support the curriculum and teaching needs, as opposed to material intended simply for entertainment.
 In the case of foreign language video-recordings, the library will purchase these in the original language wherever possible, with English subtitles.
 DVD is the preferred format for video-recordings.
 A request to purchase a DVD of a title we already own in VHS format will be considered if the video is in poor condition or the DVD contains extras deemed to be necessary for the curriculum.
 Prior to ordering a video-recording, faculty should consider if a rental is more appropriate since most educational video-recordings do not circulate often and they may become dated quickly.
 All requests for video-recordings over $200 will require the Director of the Library’s approval.